zhukovgreen/zhukovgreen/docs/index.md

 # BIO

 I am a software and data engineer who started a professional IT career in 2016.
-Within data engineering, I have relatively good experience working with Apache Spark, Delta, and Databricks.
-I also love and use functional programming, Python's mypy, software architectures, distributed systems, and Python's asyncio.
+Within data engineering, I have good experience working with Apache Spark, Delta.io, and Databricks.
+I also love and use functional programming in most of my projects;, Python's mypy, software architectures, distributed systems, and concurrent programming.

+I had various and very different experience with building Data Lakes (primary Databricks), ELT pipelines, Testing tools, CI/CD systems, clouds (mostly AWS)

-I am writing tests before the implementation almost every time.
+I am writing tests before the implementation.
 And I am terrible at quick and dirty tasks.

 My last three projects are used by many people and keep evolving even if I dropped maintaining them.

-I had various and very different experience with the CI/CD systems and clouds, building and maintaining various on-prem systems as well as systems built on top of AWS.

-I gave talks at various conferences and I also participated in Python/data meetups.
+I am giving talks at various conferences and I am also participating in PyData meetups.

 # Tech stack